 - Hearing: If your reconsideration claim is denied, you have 60 days to file a second appeal, which results in a hearing with an administrative law judge (ALJ).
 Following a hearing in which evidence reviewed, an ALJ will determine if you are eligible for benefits.
 At this stage, about 58 percent of appeals are awarded to the SSDI applicant.

 - Appeals Council: If an ALJ denies your claim, you have 60 days to appeal his or her decision and request a review by an Appeals Council.
 The Council will review your case and determine if any errors were made by the ALJ.
 At this stage, only 2 percent of appeals are awarded to the SSDI applicant.

 - Federal Court: Less than 2 percent of applicants appeal their disability case to the Federal Court.

 This process highlights the importance of having legal representation during an appeal.
 An experienced attorney will be able to point to errors that may have resulted in a denial.
-If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability attorneys